lesley88/garejeky/_posts/2021-10-15-how-to-prepare-egusi-soup.md

 3. Cut one onion into fine bits.
 4. Wash the bitter leaves.

-   You can buy already washed bitter leaves from the market or you can wash them on your own.
+   You can buy already washed bitter leaves from the market or you can [wash it yourself](/how-to-wash-bitter-leaves).

-   **How to wash bitter leaves.**
 5. Cook your meat with salt, onion and 1 seasoning cube.

    Once cooked, you can use the meat or fry with palm oil or vegetable oil.